Key takeaways

 What is a good inventory turnover ratio?

+There is no universal “good” number for inventory turnover.
 The ideal ratio depends on what you’re selling and your specific industry.
 Some goods sell immediately, like toilet paper.
 Other goods can take much longer to sell, like fine artwork.
-An art gallery may have a turnover rate of three when a grocery store’s average is 15.
+An art gallery may have a turnover rate of 3, while a grocery store’s average is 15.
 It’s common for businesses with higher profit margins to have lower inventory turnover and vice versa.

 When determining whether your inventory turnover ratio is good or bad, you need to compare it to how other businesses in your industry are performing.
 In other words, compare your apples to other apples—not oranges or mangos.